codesardine/jde/README.md

 Development:

-I will be adding more functionality as i need it without bloat, as i want it simple and snappy.
+I will be adding more functionality as i need it without bloat.
 If you have an idea that is a good fit open an issue.

 If there is something you can't find or do inside the interface open an issue, as i consider interface design problems a bug.

-If you find a problem in the code open an issue.

 Issues might take me a while to resolve but i will eventually fix them when i get spare time.